Omena0/flask-server-generator/README.md

 ### La Script:
 - it may not be 100% reliable...
 - Havent done big testing on it, thats why its public rn
+### Example site:
+- You can use this to learn how this works!
+- I cant code html so someone else can make a generator for it and then we can combine them and make a sussy website maker

 ### Usage:
 - Overall, Dont use it!
 (Unless you ask me and i say yes)